O:

 Organic matter: That portion of soil consisting of soil organisms and dead and decaying plants and plant parts.

-Organic Transitions (ORG): Cooperative State Research, Education, and Extension Service, Integrated Activities, integrated pest management program designed to assist producers in successfully adopting organic practices by supporting systems research on organic farming combined with outreach and education programs to transfer technologies to producers in the near term.
+Organic Transitions (ORG): A Cooperative State Research, Education, and Extension Service, Integrated Activities, integrated pest management program designed to assist producers in successfully adopting organic practices by supporting systems research on organic farming combined with outreach and education programs to transfer technologies to producers in the near term.
 See Crops at Risk (CAR), Methyl Bromide Transitions Program (MBT), and Risk Avoidance and Mitigation Program (RAMP).

 Organic(s): (1) A labeling term that denotes products produced under the authority of the Organic Foods Production Act.
 The principal guidelines for organic production are to use materials and practices that enhance the ecological balance of natural systems and that integrate the parts of the farming system into an ecological whole.
 (2) Pertaining to living organisms in general, to compounds formed by living organisms, and to the chemistry of compounds containing carbon.